khattabx/NTI-Graduation-Project/linux_command.md

+# Linux Commands

-# Log Generator and Data Pipeline Project - NTI Graduation Project
+## Log Generator and Data Pipeline Project - NTI Graduation Project

 This document summarizes all the Linux terminal commands used throughout the NTI graduation project, along with explanations of their purpose and terminal usage structure.